hyper63/hyper/packages/adapter-minisearch/README.md

 # MiniSearch Adapter

-This adapter is for the search port, and it implements and embedded search called minisearch.
+This adapter is for the search port, and it implements an embedded search called minisearch.

 ## How to use